JeremyMet/DES/README.md

 If you see any bug, don't hesitate to contact me ;-)

-PS : Please not the DES constants part has been copy/paste from Robin David's git (https://github.com/RobinDavid/pydes).
+PS : Please note the DES constants part has been copy/paste from Robin David's git (https://github.com/RobinDavid/pydes).